1993 Boston mayoral election: Candidates eliminated in preliminary

-Preliminary election
+Campaigning

 The nonpartisan primary lacked a clear front-runner, and was described by Virginia A. Triant of The Harvard Crimson as, "one the decade's most competitive mayoral races [in Boston]."
 Key matters of discussion on the campaign trail were included crime, education, and employment.
 The campaign saw the candidates agree with each other on many issues.
 All candidates promised to crackdown on crime and improve the city's troubled public school system.
 Racial issues did not prove to be a major matter in the campaign.
-The tone of the campaign was peaceful, with Sara Rimer of The New York Times writing that it had been a, "strikingly civil, some might even say dull, campaign waged in a city with a history of truculent politics."
+The tone of the campaign was peaceful, with Sara Rimer of The New York Times writing that the primary had been a, "strikingly civil, some might even say dull, campaign waged in a city with a history of truculent politics."

+The Harvard Crimson, ahead of the primary, characterized there as being two-tiers of candidate support indicated in opinion polls.
+The top tier (with the strongest support in polls) featured Menino, Brett, Rufo, and Salerno (in no particular order).
+The second-tier (receiving lower levels of support in polls) featured Bolling, Lydon, Roache, and Mortiarty (in no particular order).

 Menino campaign

 Menino initially ran a low-profile campaign, having informally indicated his intentions ahead of taking office as acting mayor.
 During this time, he quietly raised significant amounts in contributions for his campaign.
 After taking office as acting mayor, Menino ran a sort of "Rose Garden campaign" that played up his acting incumbency and used the perks of the office.
 His campaign was seen as greatly benefiting from his incumbency.
 He formally declared himself as a candidate for mayor on August 16, 1993, after many other candidates had already formally entered the race.

 Menino was regarded to be a political liberal.
 Menino was one of three Italian American candidates running in the primary.
 The city had never had an Italian American mayor.

+In the primary, Menino's base of support was regarded to be East Boston, South Boston, and West Roxbury, all of which had high turnout in the primary.
+His victory in the general election came largely due to the support of a coalition of black voters, latino voters, and liberal-leaning white voters.
+He performed more weakly in several perennially high-turnout areas of the city that many previous mayors had relied on for election, such as South Boston, West Roxbury, and Charlestown In his subsequent elections, Menino would retain his strong support among the city's black voters, despite occasionally being at political odds with black elected officials on the Boston City Council and in the state legislature.